List of The Neverending Story characters: Bastian's dad

-Bastian's dad (portrayed by Gerald McRaney in the first film, John Wesley Shipp in the second film, Kevin McNulty in the third film) is described to have grown distant from his son after the death of his wife, although this changes when he and Bastian are reunited at the end of the book.
+Bastian's dad (portrayed by Gerald McRaney in the first film, John Wesley Shipp in the second film, and Kevin McNulty in the third film) is described to have grown distant from his son after the death of his wife, although this changes when he and Bastian are reunited at the end of the book.

 In the second film, Bastian's father is given the first name Barney Bux and follows Bastian's journey by reading the book and reunited with his son at the conclusion of the film.

 In the third film, he appears to have no memories of reading the book.
-He marries a woman named Jane and thus gains a new family, along with a daughter named Nicole who plays a main role in the third film.
+He marries a woman named Jane Baxter and thus gains a new family, along with a daughter named Nicole who plays a main role in the third film.